Are Passengers Covered by Car Insurance?

 Filing a Claim with your Driver’s Insurer

 If your friend or driver caused the accident, then you can file a claim through their insurance company.
+This will be more convenient if they have the same insurance company as you.

 The simplest way to file a claim is through your driver’s personal injury protection or medical payments coverage, which covers medical bills of passengers after an accident regardless of fault.